cloudevents/spec/discovery.md

 Service previously returned to a client that does not appear in this result can be assumed to be deleted.

-The collection of services MAY be filtered by supplying an attribute as a query parameter.
-Doing so will cause only Services with an exact match for that attribute to be included in the result.
+The collection of services MAY be filtered by supplying one or more [service attributes](#service-attributes) as a query parameter.
+Doing so MUST cause only Services with at least an exact value match for those filters to be included in the result.
+Parameter names and values are case sensitive.

 Discovery endpoints MUST support filtering with the following attributes and MUST reject any unsupported filters.
+Endpoints MAY add additional query parameters or filter processing to improve upon this minimum provision.

 - `name`